 - Once you've received our stage 1 response, we hope that this will resolve the complaint for you.
-If, however, you feel it hasn't been sorted, you can request the matter to be escalated and a reviewed by a more senior colleague. - You can do this by getting in touch using the contact method that best suits you.
-We'll let you know the outcome of any review within 20 working days.
-Again, you may be contacted by the person reviewing your complaint if they have any questions or need to provide you with updates.
+If, however, you feel it hasn't been sorted, you can request the matter to be escalated and a reviewed by a colleague who is independent of the stage 1 complaint response. - You can do this by getting in touch using the contact method that best suits you. - We will log and acknowledge your complaint within 5 working days (of it being received by Anchor).